sponsor Vim development Vim logo Vim Book Ad

 Vim source archives

 If you want to join in and help developing Vim, you may want to get all the original files.
-These are also used to compile Vim for systems not mentioned on the download page.
-You need to get the archives mentioned below.
+You also need these when compiling Vim for systems not mentioned on the download page.
+Use one of the methods mentioned below.

-The Unix source and runtime files together in one big bzip2 compressed archive.
-This contains the same files as the following -src and -rt archives.
+The source and runtime files together in one big bzip2 compressed archive.
 Only for Vim 6.0 and later.
-You can find it here.
+You can find it in this directory.
+Before 7.3 this excludes the extra and lang files.

 The extra archive.
 This contains source and runtime files that are not used on Unix.
 You can find them here.